Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Step 1: Earn a Bachelor’s Degree and Fulfill Other Education Requirements

-Your first step in becoming a substance abuse counselor in Idaho is earning a bachelor’s degree in a behavioral science field.
-This means you can get a degree in:
+Your first step in becoming a substance abuse counselor in Idaho is earning an associate’s or bachelor’s degree in a behavioral science field.
+A bachelor’s degree is preferred for ADC certification.
+This means you can get a bachelor’s degree in:

 - Addiction studies